marridG/2020-EI339/report/report.md

     However, such phenomenon is far from expectation.
 The training set of algebraic is much larger and of higher quality than that of EI339, which should guarantees better performance.
     A possible cause might lie in that the characteristics of Chinese numbers are more distinct and obvious.
 Thus, some of the algebraic numbers are trained more related to those of the Chinese ones.
 + In the recognization of Chinese numbers, mis-interpreted errors at the highest frequency are mainly `三 -> 2(二), 二 -> 3(三), 六 -> 8(八)`, which are quite comprehensive considering the structures of these writings.
++ As a result, the more difficult the problem is the more possible that it can be solved, which is in accordance with the difficulty growth from 1-1 to 1-5 (or 2-1 to 2-5).

+<br><br>

+<a id="summary"></a>
+## Summary
+Generally speaking, the project provides a hands-on introduction and insight of the CNN classifiers and CSP solver.
+At the same time, Python coding and project management is practiced.
+To sum up, time-consuming though for me, the project contents are solid and helpful.